Tourism in Santo Ángel

 The village of Santo Ángel enjoys an intense cultural and social life, thanks to the celebration of popular events such as concerts and theater in the Cultural Centre, the patron saint festivities in July, the pilgrimage of the Virgen de la Luz, the cultural week in October, the Carnival parade, the Three Kings Cavalcade and the unique Three Kings letterbox and the most important sporting event in the area, the Santo Ángel MBT race.

 The fiestas and events of Santo Ángel are full of colour, spectacle, music and folklore.
-The following calendar shows the main events that take place in the village during the year.
+The following calendar (Spanish only) shows the main events that take place in the village during the year.

 Annual Activities calendar